This article is part of “Everything You Need to Know to Start Baking Awesome Bread Using a Bread Maker“.

 The simplest way to learn how to bake bread is to follow a basic recipe.
 Try Fast2eat Bread Recipes (much more to be published – keep checking), they are kind of foolproof 😉 really easy and the breads are delicious.

-The ingredients in basic bread are very simple: flour, sugar, salt, a liquid (such as water or milk), possibly a fat (such as butter or oil) and yeast.
-And each ingredient performs a specific job, and each lends a special flavor to the final masterpiece.
+Like the instruments in an orchestra, the ingredients in basic bread are very simple: flour, sugar, salt, a liquid (such as water or milk), possibly a fat (such as butter or oil) and yeast.
+And, like each musical instrument, each ingredient performs a specific job, and each lends a special flavour to the final masterpiece.
 That’s why it’s important to use the right ingredients in exactly the right proportions to ensure you get the most delicious results!

-In order for the bread to rise, the flour has to have a high protein content.
-You should always use “bread flour” (for white bread recipes) in your bread maker to get the best results.
-It contains more gluten* forming proteins than all-purpose flour and will provide well-formed loaves with good structure.
+In order for the bread to rise, the flour has to have high protein content.
+Unless the recipe says otherwise, you should always use “bread flour” (for white bread recipes) in your bread maker to get the best results.
+It contains more gluten forming proteins than all-purpose flour and will provide well-formed loaves with good structure.
 This means that bread made with bread flour will rise higher than bread made with all-purpose flour.

 You should NOT use cake flour or self-rising flour in your bread maker.